CSC207-UofT/course-project-group-010/phase1/Clean Architecture.md

 ### Step 5 : The student can leave a comment in course page
 - The commandRequest asks CommentManager to process the comment to show the review in course page

-The CommentManager class(UseCase) depend on the methods of CommentGraph class(entity)
+The CommentManager class(usecase) depend on the methods of CommentGraph class(entity)
 - Clean Architecture - dependence on adjacent layer: Use Cases class depend on entities